futureinv/tuio_scratch/README.md

 5. you can move the cat moving the marker 1.
 <img src="" width="400" />

-With scratch4TUIO extension blocks, you can get x and y position and orientation angle of the following any fiducial markers:
+With scratch_TUIO extension blocks, you can get x and y position and orientation angle of the following any fiducial markers:

 ## Licenza
 Distribuito con licenza BSD 3-Clause "New" or "Revised" License.
 Vedi il file `LICENSE.txt` per ulteriori informazioni.